-- b.
-Broader Impacts: The Project Description must contain, as a separate section within the narrative, a discussion of the broader impacts of the education and training components.
-For further information see Chapter II.C.2 of the - c.
-Performance Assessment/Project Evaluation: Assessment of the project is a high priority for the NRT program.
-Projects should include plans to evaluate the impact of the approach tested to provide transformative improvements in graduate education.
-Assessments should be both formative and summative, and the plan should describe how and when formative assessments would be shared with the project participants and institutional administration.
-Proposals should include plans for communicating assessment results, both within the NRT community and more broadly through publications and professional meetings. - d.
+4d.
 Results from Prior NSF Support: The PI and Co-PIs who have received NSF funding (including any current funding) in the past five years must provide information on the prior award(s), major achievements, and relevance to the proposed IGE project.
 Individuals who have received more than one prior award (excluding amendments) should report on the award(s) most closely related to the proposal.
 Complete bibliographic citation for each publication resulting from an NSF award must be included in either the Results from Prior NSF Support section or in the References Cited section of the proposal.
-For further information see Chapter II.C.2.d of the GPG. - 5.
-References Cited (5-page limit) - Biographical Sketches: A maximum of 10 biographical sketches may be provided, including those for the PI, Co-PIs, faculty, and other senior personnel. - 7.
-Budget and Allowable Costs: Provide an annual budget for 2-3 years total duration.
+For further information see Chapter II.C.2.d of the GPG.

+- 5. References Cited - 6.
+Biographical Sketches: Biographical sketches should be provided for only the PI, Co-PIs, and other senior personnel. - 7.
+Budget and Allowable Costs: Provide an annual budget for up to 3 years total duration.
 FastLane or Grants.gov will automatically generate a cumulative budget.
-The proposed budget can range up to \$300,000-\$500,000 and should be consistent with the costs to develop, implement, and evaluate the pilot.
+The proposed budget can range between \$300,000-\$500,000 and should be consistent with the costs to develop, implement, and evaluate the pilot.
 All travel (both domestic and foreign) must be justified.
-For further information on allowable costs see Chapter II.C.2.g of the GPG. - a.
-Graduate Student Support: The IGE Track will not support graduate student stipends. - b.
-Faculty/Senior Personnel Salaries: Salary support must be consistent with contributions to the project. - c.
+For further information on allowable costs see Chapter II.C.2.g of the GPG. - 7a.
+Graduate Student Support: The IGE Track will not support graduate student stipends or salary or cost of education, including tuition and fees. - 7b.
+Faculty/Senior Personnel Salaries: Salary support must be consistent with contributions to the project.
+Support for postdoctoral fellows is not allowed unless they explicitly have an instructional or other training role. - 7c.
 Other Budget Items: Direct costs for explicit participant support and programmatic elements must be commensurate with the goals specified in the proposal.
 Other budget requests (e.g., travel, equipment, and research support) must be integral to goals specified in the proposal.